chiefGui/superstate/README.md

 #### 🌐 Works in the browser or in Node environments

 Browser-only apps, hybrid apps (such as [Electron](https://www.electronjs.org/)), Node apps... check, check, check!

-#### ✅ SSR-ready

-Don't stress about `import { superstate } from '@superstate/core'` in your SSR applications&mdash;**superstate** just works and don't require you to put ifs to check whether you're in the browser or in a node environment.

 ---